gocardless/gocardless-legacy-ruby/README.md

-To set up new subscriptions, pre-authorizations and one-off payments between a user and merchant account, you need to send the user to the GoCardless site to approve it.
+To set up new subscriptions, pre-authorizations and one-off payments between a user and merchant account, you need to send the user to the GoCardless site to approve the process.
 This is broadly similar to how you link merchant accounts with your app, the principal difference being that you don't get an access token at the end of it.

-You may set the value certain fields in the authorization form, for example the amount and frequency of a subscription.
-This data should be POSTed to the appropriate endpoint.

-{GoCardless::Client client} object
+You should pass through certain attributes about the resource that you're trying to create, such as the payment amount, or the subscription frequency.
+These attributes are sent as query-string arguments.
+For security purposes, the request must also contain a timestamp, nonce (randomly-generated value), merchant id and a signature.
+The {GoCardless::Client client} object does this for you, so you just need to provide the attributes:

+    url = client.new_subscription_url(:frequency_unit   => :week,
+                                      :frequency_length => 6,
+                                      :amount           => 30,
+                                      :description      => 'Premium membership')

+Redirecting a user to `url` will take them to a page where they can authorize a weekly subscription of £30 for a period of 6 weeks.
+Once they have authorized the subscription, they will be taken back to your site.

 ## Creating and modifying bills